jhonathanLobato/Portfolio/README.md

 PT-BR: Este portfólio foi criado como uma plataforma para demonstrar meus projetos práticos com foco em **DevOps, Cloud e Automação de Infraestrutura**.
 Também servirá como base para meu blog técnico onde registro aprendizados reais e desafios enfrentados na área.

 EN: This portfolio was created as a platform to showcase my practical projects focused on **DevOps, Cloud and Infrastructure Automation**.
 It will also serve as a base for my technical blog where I share real-world learning and challenges in the field.

----

-## 🛠️ Estrutura do Projeto | Project Structure